-106. Reference system turkeys: Traditionally, turkeys are kept in buildings with a solid, fully littered floor, very similar to the housing of broilers.
-Birds are housed in closed, thermally insulated buildings with forced ventilation or in open houses with open sidewalls.
-Manure removal and cleaning takes place at the end of each growing period.
-NH3 emission has been measured under practical conditions in a commonly used turkey house with a fully littered floor and has been found to be 0.680 kg NH3 per turkey place per year.
-It should be kept in mind that turkeys are a minor source of NH3 in the UNECE region.
+105. Reference system for turkeys: Reference system for turkeys for fattening is the traditional building used in Europe with solid, fully littered floor in closed, thermally insulated buildings with forced ventilation (as broilers) or in naturally ventilated houses with open sidewalls.
+Manure is removed at the end of each growing period.
+Ammonia emission with a fully littered floor is 0.680 kg NH3-N per turkey place per year.
+Turkeys are a minor source of NH3 in most UNECE parties.

-107. Reference system ducks: The commonly applied duck house is a traditional housing system, very similar to the housing of broilers.
-A distinction has to be made between ducks for roasting and ducks for 'foie gras', as the former generates slurry and the latter solid manure.
+106. Reference system for ducks: The reference system for duck is a traditional building similar to housing of broilers.
+Ducks for roasting generates slurry and ducks for 'foie gras' generates solid manure.
 Partly slatted/partly littered floor and fully slatted floor are other housing systems for fattening of ducks.
-It should be kept in mind that ducks are a minor source of NH3 in the UNECE region.
+Like turkeys, ducks are a minor source of NH3 in the UNECE region.